 THE TENNESSEE RIVER AND KENTUCKY LAKE

 The first third of the 20th century witnessed the boom of a multimillion-dollar mother-of-pearl button industry in Tennessee.
-While the button industry came to an end in the 1950s due to labour and cost issues, the commercial shell industry did not die with it.
-To satisfy the high demand of the Japanese cultured pearl trade, thousands of tons of American freshwater mussel shells were exported each year after the Second World War.
+While the button industry came to an end in the 1950s due to labor and cost issues, the commercial shell industry did not die with it.
+To satisfy the high demand of the Japanese cultured pearl trade, thousands of tons of American freshwater mussel shells were exported each year after World War II.
 The profitable business lasted from the 1940s to the 2000s.
-During its heyday, from roughly the 1960s to the 1990s, Tennessee’s commercial mussel shell business employed about 2,000 people and provided nearly $50 million (£40 million) in state revenue.
+During its heyday, from roughly the 1960s to the 1990s, Tennessee’s commercial mussel shell business employed about 2,000 people and provided nearly $50 million in state revenue.
 Close to 90% of the cultured pearls produced worldwide during this time had nuclei (kaku in Japanese) made of American freshwater shell.

 Mussel fishing was once accomplished with brail boats.
 Brails are long upright poles or supports with hanging clusters of brail hooks.
 The brails are lowered into the water so the hooks touch the mussels.
 The mussels close on the hooks in a reflex reaction and can be harvested.

 By 2000 pearl culturing in Japan had shrunk dramatically to only about 20% of the scale of the 1990s, due to severe pollution and the Asian economic crisis at the end of the decade.
 China quickly became the main freshwater cultured pearl supplier.
 Unfortunately China has never been a large consumer of U.S. freshwater shells.
 The vast majority of Chinese production is tissue nucleated instead of bead nucleated.